Four Dangerous Signs That You Will Miss Your Sales Targets This Year

 However, on January 18, 2011, the second biggest European print service providers, Schlott Gruppe AG from Germany, opened insolvency proceedings.

 Founded in 1947 and publicly listed in Frankfurt, Schlott employed around 2,400 people during 2009.
-That year the company had “set itself the goal” to actively adapting to a new business climate, declaring that “in the next few years, we must achieve the defined targets in a timely manner”.
+That year the company had “set itself the goal” to actively adapting to a new business climate, declaring that “in the next few years, we must achieve the defined targets promptly”.
 In 2011, having failed to reach their cost reductions and revenue targets, the group went busted.

 “Uno” – You are not using the right sales KPIs